MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 * this method is executed for every photo but with ```if self.SOURCE and not photo.empty and photo[sourcelabel] == self.SOURCE``` we determine that it will be done only for photos with the source like ```self.SOURCE```.
 Checking if ```photo``` is empty is because image pre/postprocessing may be also done manually from the [command line](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#command-line) and in that case there is no photos Pandas collection
 * ```finalphoto``` is opened, rotated to an normal position (if vertical) and converted to RGBA (Red Green Blue + Alpha) as ```newimage```, to not supress any transparent areas of watermark.
 Old color mode is saved to ```mode```
-* watermark is opened to ```watermark```, also converted to RGBA mode, resized to 1/10 of a width and height of target photo and pasted on left-bottom position minus 10 pixels from left and bottom
+* watermark is opened to ```watermark```, also converted to RGBA mode, resized to 1/10 of a width and height of target photo and pasted on right-bottom position minus 10 pixels margin from right and bottom
 * image is converted back to original color mode, rotated back to initial rotation and saved as input image

 The results look like this: